A Sprig of Asparagus: Connection to other works

-This painting serves as a companion to A Bundle of Asapragus, which features multiple stalks arranged on a dark background.
+This painting serves as a companion to A Bundle of Asparagus, which features multiple stalks arranged on a dark background.
 The larger painting employs a dramatic contrast of light and shadow, reminiscent of seventeenth-century Dutch still lifes.
 In contrast, A Sprig of Asparagus focuses on a singular object and adopts a lighter palette, creating a more intimate and informal composition.

 Édouard Manet, The Ham, ca. 1875–1880.

-The painting is also part of Manet’s late still-life series, which includes works like The Lemon and The Ham.
+The painting is also part of Manet's late still-life series, which includes works like The Lemon and The Ham.
 These still lifes reflect his interest in reductionist techniques, where objects are isolated to explore their formal qualities and the broader implications of representation.
 According to Armstrong, they emphasize the closure of the subject and its transformation into purely visual consumption.

 Cultural significance

-The story behind A Sprig of Asparagus has become a well-known anecdote in art history, often cited as an example of Manet’s ability to blend humor with artistic expression.
+The story behind A Sprig of Asparagus has become a well-known anecdote in art history, often cited as an example of Manet's ability to blend humor with artistic expression.
 The painting is celebrated for its playful commentary on the value of art and its role in social and economic exchanges.
 By humorously equating a painted asparagus with its real counterpart, Manet challenged traditional notions of value, representation, and the commodification of art.

-The painting’s influence has extended beyond the art world.
+The painting's influence has extended beyond the art world.
 It is referenced in Sheila Heti's novels How Should A Person Be? and Pure Color, where the author cites it as her favorite painting.
 In How Should A Person Be?, Heti's narrator says: "It was the most moving thing I had ever seen, painted so tenderly and with such a loose hand that it hardly seemed like it had been any work at all."